mmiranda222/.statsuite/README.md

 - Your merge request will be reviewed according to our **[Gitflow](https://sis-cc.gitlab.io/dotstatsuite-documentation/contribution/development-guidelines/) process**.

 ### Search using Algolia
-Free text search on documentation is enabled and by using [algolia](https://www.algolia.com/doc/).
+Free text search on documentation is enabled and is using [algolia](https://www.algolia.com/doc/).
 In order to properly index the pages and their sub-sections within each page, each header of a `.md` content file must contain the table of contents as `keywords`.

 Example: